 “I’m super pumped about getting my first pro podium at the biggest event held in North America and against the top 8 athletes in the world, the 57th Masters is one I will remember forever!” – Jason McClintock

 Each year the Masters wakeboard event sees the most progressive riding of the season with the Super Air Nautique G23 wake taking legendary form on Robin Lake.
-Nautique rider defended her Masters title Meagan Ethell leading the field all weekend with big, clean, technical tricks that continue to keep her at the top of women’s wakeboarding.
-Erika Lang placed second with an amazing run that showcased her continued progression after also competing in the trick skiing competition.
-Raimi Merrit rounded out the podium in third for the first of two team Nautique podium sweeps.
+Nautique rider Meagan Ethell defended her Masters title leading the field all weekend with big, clean, technical tricks that continue to keep her at the top of women’s wakeboarding.
+Erika Lang placed third with an amazing run that showcased her continued progression after also competing in the trick skiing competition.
+Raimi Merrit rounded out the field in fourth.

 “It was so awesome to come into the Masters and take the win for the 3rd time!
 Being invited to the Masters is such an honor, and to be able to ride behind the G23 makes it that much better.
 This contest was really fun because of how much the girls are progressing!
 Erika Lang and Raimi Merrit killed it this weekend as well and I can’t wait for next year” – Meagan Ethell.